jbhopkins/bioxtasraw/docs/source/tutorial/s2_baseline.rst

 ******************************

 Integral baseline correction proceeds very similarly to linear baseline correction.
-Here we provide detail only where the proceedures are different.
+Here we provide detail only where the procedures are different.

 #.
 Clear all of the data in RAW.
 Load the **baseline.hdf5** SEC data in the
     **sec_data** folder.